NinerXrayBravoTwoTwo/MassEnergyUnits/Projects.md

 * Could just reduce the examples to a few key examples and create a seperate Examples.md document to include a larger list.
 * Group the examples by topic and add topic sub header
+* Missing example for Tritium / Mol  fusion reaction energy.
+Should be able to estimate yeild from fusion by 4H -> He + 24MeV and subsequent estimate of secondary minimum construction weight.
+I did this calculation once 30 years ago and a new example could be interesting.

 ### List of possible projects